gulpjs/gulp/docs/recipes/running-shell-commands.md

-There are 2 ways to handle this: node's [`child_process`](https://nodejs.org/api/child_process.html) built-in module or [`gulp-exec`](https://github.com/robrich/gulp-exec) if you need to integrate the command to an existing pipeline.
+There are 2 ways to handle this: node's [`child_process`](https://nodejs.org/api/child_process.html) built-in module or [`gulp-exec`](https://github.com/robrich/gulp-exec) if you need to integrate the command with an existing pipeline.

 ```js
 'use strict';